wp-plugins/wp-to-twitter/readme.txt

 Contributions by [Thor Erik](http://www.thorerik.net), Bill Berry and [Andrea Baccega](http://www.andreabaccega.com).
 Some code previously contributed is no longer in this plug-in.
 Other bug fixes and related citations can be found in the changelog.

 == Changelog ==

+= 2.4.10 =

+* Bug fix: Error in truncation routine left tweets 2 characters too long when truncating.
+* Change: minor tweak to administrative UI.
+* Added: check of read-write status of application when posting.

 = 2.4.9 =